crowdpro3/bogdanvlviv.github.io/_posts/2016-12-18-design-patterns-in-ruby.markdown

 ```

 The Ruby standard library comes with a fine, prebuilt [`Observable`](https://docs.ruby-lang.org/en/2.3.0/Observable.html) module that provides all of the support you need to make your object, well, observable.
-I think to use [`Observable`](https://docs.ruby-lang.org/en/2.3.0/Observable.html) module for realizing Observer pattern in Ruby is a good idea.
+You can use [`Observable`](https://docs.ruby-lang.org/en/2.3.0/Observable.html) module for building Observer pattern in Ruby.

 Read ["Design Patterns in Ruby: Observer"](https://medium.com/@dljerome/design-patterns-in-ruby-observer-a6e8fe2e5c0a).